francescopatane96/scTAMsExplorer/README.md

 # 🧬 scTAMsExplorer

-> An interactive Shiny dashboard for exploring a single cell transcriptomic atlas of Monocytes & Macrophages extracted from humanized MISTRG healthy and tumoral tissues.  — developed by the **Goriely Lab**, Institute of Medical Immunology (IMI), University of Brussels (ULB)
+> An interactive Shiny dashboard for exploring the single cell transcriptomic atlas of Mono/Macro (healthy & tumor-associated from several organs and tissue in MISTRG humanized mice  — developed by Stanislas **Goriely Lab**, Institute of Medical Immunology (IMI), University of Brussels (ULB)

 ---